 Careers in production require technical skills in operating machinery and equipment.
 Advanced education is usually not required, but those with training, a certificate, diploma or degree in computers, mechanics or a related field may find it easier to secure a job.

-The BLS showed that editors are likely to experience a 5% decrease in job opportunities from 2014 to 2024 and writers only a 2% increase, both far below the national average; however, technical writers could see a growth that is above average at 10%.
-Editors, authors and technical writers earned average salaries of $64,910, $69,130 and $73,350, respectively, in May 2015 (www.bls.gov).
+The BLS showed that editors are likely to experience a 6% decrease in job opportunities from 2018 to 2028 and writers may have little to no change; however, technical writers could see a growth that is above average at 8%.
+Editors, authors and technical writers earned average salaries of $69,480, $73,090 and $75,500, respectively, in May 2018 (www.bls.gov).

 Broadcasting Career Options